-“We will have a portion that is open with a few hiking trails, there will be educational points, SITLA will construct those trails and interpretive signs,” York said.
+“We will have a portion that is open with a few hiking trails,” she said, “there will be educational points, SITLA will construct those trails and interpretive signs.”

-This phased acquisition is distinct from the Bear Claw Poppy trail system that runs below and on the backside of the Tonaquint ridge from Bloomington (trailhead at the end of Navajo) all the way to and beyond the ridge opposite Green Valley.
+This phased acquisition is distinct from the Bear Claw Poppy trail system that runs below and on the backside of the Tonaquint ridge from the Bloomington suburb of St. George (trailhead at the end of Navajo) all the way to and beyond the ridge opposite the Green Valley area.
 In this area, BLM and SITLA have designated and fenced some portions for protection of the poppy.
-The protected areas are those nearest the bluffs and are inaccessible to OHV’s, horses and cattle – but the protected area is still replete with trails for hiking and cycling.
+The protected areas are those nearest the bluffs and are inaccessible to OHVs, horses and cattle – but the protected area is still replete with trails for hiking and cycling.
 The other side of the fence remains available in large portion to OHV use, equestrian, shooting and much recreational use.

-Other areas in Washington County where the Bear Claw Poppy can be found include the Red Bluffs area, Warner Ridge, and on the hills above Brigham Road just past the truck stop (land owned by BLM).
+Other areas in Washington County where the Bear Claw Poppy can be found include the Red Bluffs area, Warner Ridge and on the hills above Brigham Road just past the truck stop (public land managed by the BLM).

-The Conservancy has been active in the balanced preservation of important natural areas in Washington County—and has been a private landowner and taxpayer in the County – for over 20 years.
-Its acquisition of the recent portion of the White Dome Nature Preserve was thanks to a $713,000 grant from the FWS as well as contributions from private supporters.
+The Conservancy has been active in the balanced preservation of important natural areas in Washington County — and has been a private landowner and taxpayer in the County – for over 20 years.
+Its acquisition of the recent portion of the White Dome Nature Preserve was thanks to a $713,000 grant from FWS as well as contributions from private supporters.